MR

 Ontario Works Child Benefits

 The Ontario government assists low-income families with children through Ontario Works.
-To qualify for the benefit, you must meet all of the program’s eligibility requirements.
+You must meet all of the program’s eligibility requirements to qualify for the benefit.

 Ontario Works requires that you be a province resident, need food and shelter assistance, and demonstrate that you are working hard to find a job.